 Grant Rigney (‘19), a chemical and biomolecular engineering major and member of our Haslam Scholars program, was selected as UT’s eighth Rhodes Scholar in 2018.
 His undergraduate career included service as editor-in-chief of UT’s undergraduate research journal Pursuit and certification as a nursing assistant.
 Rigney, a fiddle and mandolin player who is also a private pilot, is pursuing a master’s degree in evidence-based social intervention and policy evaluation at the University of Oxford.

 2019 – Present

 Donde Plowman was selected as UT’s ninth chancellor in 2019 while she was executive vice chancellor and chief academic officer at the University of Nebraska-Lincoln.
 Plowman served previously on the UT faculty and led the management department in the Haslam College of Business from 2007 to 2010.
 She took office on July 1, 2019.

 Rhodes Scholar Hera Jay Brown

 Hera Jay Brown (‘18) became UT’s ninth Rhodes Scholar in 2019 after she studied sociocultural anthropology and migration studies in three honors programs: Haslam Scholars, Baker Scholars, and College Scholars.
 Selected while a Fulbright-Schuman Research Fellow, Brown had previously worked as an LGBT policy intern at the Biden Foundation and as a presidential associate at the American University in Cairo.
 According to the Rhodes Trust, Brown is the first transgender woman to be elected to a Rhodes Scholarship.
-Brown tentatively plans to pursue a master’s degree and a doctorate in migration studies at the University of Oxford starting in 2020.
+Brown is studying at the University of Oxford for a master’s degree in development studies and intends to complete a doctorate In international development.